MCI International launched its Telex World Letter service in about 1986

 MMMM (CR) (LF)

 Further input options were available.
 For instance, it was possible to send multiple messages during the same connection.
-For more information, view the source document and click or touch the link entitled DOWNLOAD PDF.
+For more information, please view the source document and click or tap the link titled “DOWNLOAD PDF”.

 CR is short for carriage return.
-LF is short forline feed.
+LF is short for line feed.
 Telex machines sent and received messages using capitalised letters.

 Further reading: View an MCI International advertisement for the Telex World Letter.
 PDF file.